slavenf/sfl-library/doc/flat_map.md

     ```

     **Effects:**
-    Tries to reduce memory usage by freeing unused memory.

-    1. If `size() > N && size() < capacity()`, the function allocates memory for new storage of capacity equal to the value of `size()`, moves elements from old storage to new storage, and deallocates memory used by old storage.
+    If `size() < capacity()`, the function allocates memory for new storage of capacity equal to the value of `size()`, moves elements from old storage to new storage, and deallocates memory used by old storage.
+Otherwise, the function does nothing.

-    2. If `size() <= N && N < capacity()`, the function sets new storage to be internal statically allocated array of capacity `N`, moves elements from old storage to new storage, and deallocates memory used by old storage.

-    3. Otherwise the function does nothing.

     This function does not change size of the container.